 A prepaid debit card isn’t linked to a bank account, and you can’t go into overdraft with them.
 It typically costs a couple of dollars each month, and there are usually loading fees.

-On the contrary, a classic debit card is linked to a checking account.
+Unlike a prepaid debit card, a classic debit card is linked to a checking account.
 As you spend, the funds are taken from the account.

 Both are convenient and simple to use.